mesosphere/dcos-kafka-service/make/README.md

 **make generate-package-options**

-Create a json file with pacakge options.
+Creates a json file with pacakge options.
 As for now just configures the service account if they are needed.

 **make detect-security-mode**